 Red Light Therapy

 Red light therapy involves the use of UV-free LED therapy lamps to transfer low wavelengths of red light deep into the skin.
 This red light works to boost blood flow to the treated area while spurring the production of collagen and adenosine triphosphate (ATP), improving skin tone and texture.
 Red light therapy can reduce inflammation, skin discoloration (pigmentation), pore size, and the appearance of fine lines and wrinkles.
 Red light is also effective at addressing pre-cancerous areas called actinic keratoses (AKs).
-Red light therapy is available at our Cedar Park and South Austin locations.
+Red light therapy is available at our Dripping Springs, South Austin, and Westlake locations.

 NB-UVB Phototherapy Booth